Gian Carlo Menotti: Later career: 1970–2007

 In 1970 Menotti made the difficult decision to end his lengthy romantic relationship with Samuel Barber.
 Barber had battled depression and alcoholism following the harsh critical reaction to his 1966 opera Antony and Cleopatra which had a negative impact on his creative productivity and his relationship with Menotti.'
-Barber had already begun to self isolate for long periods of time at a chalet in Santa Christina, Italy and spent increasingly less time at Capricorn.
-Tensions grew between Menotti and Barber, leading Menotti to end their romantic attachment and put 'Capricorn' up for sale in 1970.
+Barber had already begun to self isolate for long periods of time at a chalet in Santa Christina, Italy, and spent less and less time at Capricorn.
+Tensions grew between Menotti and Barber, leading Menotti to end their romantic attachment and put Capricorn up for sale in 1970.
 Capricorn sold in 1972, and the two men remained friends after their romantic involvement ceased.

 In 1972 Menotti purchased Yester House, an 18th-century estate in the Lammermuir Hills, East Lothian, Scotland.
-He lived there until his death thirty-five years later.
+He lived there until his death 35 years later.
 While there, he jokingly stated his Scottish neighbors referred to him as "Mr McNotti".

-In 1974 he adopted Francis "Chip" Phelan, an American actor and figure skater he had known since the early 1960s.
+In 1974, he adopted Francis "Chip" Phelan, an American actor and figure skater he had known since the early 1960s.
 Chip, and later his wife, lived with Menotti at Yester House.

 In 1970 Menotti's second drama without music, The Leper, was first performed in Tallahassee, Florida, on April 24, 1970.
 His opera The Most Important Man was commissioned by the New York City Opera, and was given its premiere at Lincoln Center in 1971.
 An opera focusing on racial tensions in America with a central black hero, the work was poorly received by most critics.
 However, Menotti personally believed that this was one of his best operas on par with The Consul and The Saint of Bleecker Street.
 His opera Tamu-Tamu premiered in 1973 at the Studebaker Theatre in Chicago as part of the IX Congress of the International Union of Anthropological and Ethnological Sciences.

 The year 1976 was particularly fruitful for Menotti, with a series of premieres commissioned in honor of the bicentennial of the Declaration of Independence.
 The first of these was the cantata in nine parts for soloists, chorus and orchestra, "Landscapes and Remembrances," which premiered on May 8 in a performance by the Bel Canto Chorus and Milwaukee Symphony in Milwaukee.
 Filmed for national broadcast on PBS, the piece is Menotti's most autobiographical work with the text consisting of personal memories and incidents of the composer's own life in America.
 On June 1 the Opera Company of Philadelphia performed the world premiere of the comedic opera The Hero (1976) which satirized American politics, particularly the Watergate scandal.
 On August 4 of that same year the Philadelphia Orchestra presented the world premiere of Menotti's Symphony No. 1 ("Halcyon Symphony") at the Saratoga Performing Arts Center under the baton of Eugene Ormandy.